Kenya has managed to win a HUGE soft spot in my heart!

 However, I have ‘lived’ long enough in Kenya to be able to know the value and price of every item I buy.
 This has helped me avoid dealing with traders who exploit tourists.

 You might want to confirm the actual price of an item before visiting the marketplace.
-You will realise that even the cost of transport is never as high in Africa as it is in other parts of the world.
+You will realize that even the cost of transport is never as high in Africa as it is in other parts of the world.

 Life is simply VERY affordable!